FREE Shipping on orders over $899

 • Avoid tobacco and limit alcohol consumption.

-• Rest your eyes during long hours of screen work.
+• Rest your eyes during long hours of screen time.

 As we age, vision problems become more common.
-Here are specific tips to maintain healthy eyesight in your golden years:
+Here are some specific tips for maintaining healthy vision well into your golden years:

 • Continue regular eye exams, especially to detect cataracts, glaucoma, and macular degeneration.